NI Grammar School Admission criteria for

 Girls resident in Northern Ireland at the time of their proposed admission to the School will be selected for admission before any girl not so resident.

-c. girls with a child of the family** as at the date of application currently enrolled in the School’s Secondary Department (details to be supplied) or accepted for enrolment in September 2021;
+(ii) girls with a child of the family1 currently enrolled in the School’s Secondary Department (details to be supplied) or accepted for enrolment in September 2022;

-d. girls who are the eldest child of the family to be eligible for admission*** in September 2021 (details to be supplied);
+(iii) girls who are the eldest child of the family2 in September 2022 (details to be supplied);

-f. girls with another child of the family as at the date of application who has attended the School’s Secondary Department (name and date of attendance to be supplied);
+(vi) girls with a child of the family who has attended the School’s Secondary Department (name and date of attendance to be supplied);

-- with another child of the family as at the date of application currently enrolled in Years 8 to 14 or accepted for enrolment in September 2021, in Campbell College or RBAI (Senior School) (details to be supplied), or
+(vii) girls with a child of the family currently enrolled in Years 8 to 14 or accepted for enrolment in September 2022, in Campbell College (details to be supplied);

-***”eldest child eligible for admission” will mean the eldest or only girl in the family, with eldest sibling twins (or other multiples) regarded as the joint eldest.
+2 eldest child [eligible for admission]” will mean the eldest or only girl in the family, with each twin or each multiple being regarded as an eldest child.
 The ‘eldest child’ criterion will also apply in the case where a family has not had the opportunity to enrol an elder daughter, such as the case where the elder daughter has completed her post-primary education, could not attend a mainstream school (eg attends a special school) or where the family has relocated to Northern Ireland.

-**** “entitled to Free School Meals” will mean girls who are listed on the Education Authority register as entitled to Free School Meals at the date on which their parent or guardian has signed their post-primary Transfer Application, or at any date up to and including 12 April 2021 no later than 4pm.
+3 entitled to Free School Meals” will mean girls who are listed on the Education Authority register as entitled to Free School Meals at the date on which their parent or guardian has signed their post-primary Transfer Application, or at any date up to and including Wednesday 9 March 2022, no later than 4pm.

 Duty to verify

-The Board of Governors reserves the right at its sole discretion to require such supplementary evidence as it may determine to support or verify information on any applicant’s Transfer/Application Form.
+The Board of Governors reserves the right to require such supplementary evidence as it may determine to support or verify information on any applicant’s Transfer/Application Form.